Port of Corpus Christi: History and Development

+Rene Robert Cavalier, Sieur de la Salle, is credited as the first person to see Corpus Christi.
+Legend has it that Alonzo Alvarez de Piñeda was the first person to sail through the bay on June 24, 1519, and named it Corpus Christi (Body of Christ) after seeing it on religious Catholic Feast Day of Corpus Christi.
+In the 1820s and earlier, Corpus Christi was an important spot for trading contraband goods, which were then loaded and unloaded from sailing vessels and then transported to the North of the United States and into Mexico.
+After some time, the area quickly became known as a city in which people could prosper.

+In 1839, Colonel Henry L. Kinney opened a trading post in the city, later becoming an official landmark.
+With Corpus Christi now recognized as a townsite between 1844 and 1853, Corpus Christi became a city.
+As a smaller city compared to its present size, Kinney managed operations of business trade between the North and the South for the region.
+Kinney believed not only the land had such opportunity, but the bay as well.
+New travelers came and settled, growing the size of Corpus Christi.
+With more people involved, the port was finally able to be dug and transformed into a man-made bay for larger cargo ships.

 The catastrophic 1919 hurricane, which slammed Corpus Christi on September 14, caused extensive damage and heavy loss of life, and underscored the necessity of improved infrastructure.
 Toward that end, local officials initiated steps to construct a deep-water port to increase economic vitality and security.

 As the recovery from the 1919 hurricane began, efforts to establish a deep water port in Corpus Christi against the very high land that protected the city from full devastation started in earnest.
 Roy Miller – then-editor of the Corpus Christi Caller and future mayor of Corpus Christi – began the call for the establishment of a safe harbor in the city.

 Three years later, after the voters in Nueces County gave their approval for the formation of Nueces County Navigation District No. 1, work began to build out the necessary infrastructure for the new port in Corpus Christi.
 The federal government allocated $5.1 million for the work, which paid for: